Musical Creativity with Python

 Second was my handy MIDI drummer.
 This makes it a no-brainer to add beats to a piece.
 This ended up as https://pypi.org/project/music-drummer/.

 Third was my Creating Rhythms module, based on the excellent book by Hollos and Hollos.
-This allows for the creation of combinatorical patterns that can be used for note rhythms or beats (like euclid(m, n) for instance).
+This allows for the creation of combinatorical patterns that can be used for note rhythms or beats (e.g.euclid(m, n) for instance).
 This became https://pypi.org/project/music-creatingrhythms/.

 After porting my rhythmic modules over, I turned to tonal things.